 Still waiting for a lossless audio solution

-That's not to say that the AirPods or AirPods Pro have always been the best true wireless earbuds, though.
-Pricey and best enjoyed by those invested in the Apple ecosystem, the competition is varied and impressive, with budget entries punching far above their price points and premium models offering superb audio and noise cancellation.
+Best-selling doesn't necessarily mean best overall though.
+Take the AirPods 3 or the first-gen AirPods Pro: expensive and serving best those invested in the Apple ecosystem already, the lineup of rivals is intimidating and capable, with budget entries punching far above their price points and premium models offering superb audio and noise cancellation.

-But with the AirPods Pro 2, Apple finally has a pair of in-ear buds that tick (almost) every box.
-From improved audio quality to extended battery life, a more comprehensive feature set, and enhanced noise cancellation, the AirPods Pro 2 really sing.
+But with the AirPods Pro 2, Apple finally hits the high notes.
+With improved audio performance and much better battery life, a richer feature list, and pin-drop-silent noise cancellation, the AirPods Pro 2 really sing.
 Check out our full, comprehensive review below.

 AirPods Pro 2: Price and availability